Going beyond the one-off

 “The notes taken, and the contacts established during the session guided us to consolidate what had been presented and discussed, as well as seeking out further published evidence.
 This was then collaboratively written up into the landscape review paper, submitted to Research for All for publication,” concludes Martin.

-The resulting paper has now been published.
-Going beyond the one-off: How can STEM engagement programmes with young people have real lasting impact?
+The resulting paper has now been published and is available online: Going beyond the one-off: How can STEM engagement programmes with young people have real lasting impact?

 In summary, the paper concludes that although short one-off interventions do achieve immediate positive outcomes, they only have limited long-lasting impacts on aspirations.
 Outreach programmes incorporating repeated interventions and a deeper engagement with young people are emerging as a more popular and more effective model.
 However, there are sector-wide challenges to implementing and evaluating these emerging approaches.
 There is no one-size-fits-all solution to raising and subsequently maintaining the STEM pipeline, and a variety of different approaches are required throughout a young person’s educational journey.